APiccolo89/StonedFenicsx/README.md

 ### Equations

-Stonedfenicsx is a numerical code that solves the continuity, momentum and energy conservation equation using FEM.
+Stonedfenicsx is a numerical code that solves the continuity, momentum and energy conservation equations using FEM.
 The numerical model is fully driven by the kynematic boundary condition.
 The media is incompressible, and the momentum equation does not have any gravitational momentum source.
 The strong form of the mechanical equation is:

 - **Mass conservation**: $\nabla \cdot u = 0$
     - $u$: velocity field